 "Global NP culture surveillance decreases hospital acquired infections in the NICU setting"

 Karen Beekman, MS, RNC-NIC, NNP-BC

 The nomination deadline has passed for 2017 Best Practice Award Submissions.

 Awards are given to hospitals for successful hospital safety programs and superior employee safety records.
 The safety awards were created in 1953 by the Ohio Hospital Association and the Industrial Commission of Ohio to promote workplace safety.
 Awards are given to one hospital per bed size category with the lowest injury rate, those hospitals in the top twenty percent and the hospital with the most improved safety record.

 Environmental Sustainability Awards

 This award recognize hospitals and health systems that demonstrate their commitment to environmental stewardship through implementing waste reduction programs, recycling initiatives and other activities to preserve the health of the planet for future generations.

-Nominations for the Melvin Creeley Award must be submitted online by March 1.
 Award winners will be announced in a statewide press release on Earth Day, April 22.